otto-de-legacy/lambdacd-lineup/README.md

 Execute this step before you deploy your changes.

 Parameters:
-* sub-domain: develop, live, ... (default: www)
+* environment: develop, live, ... (default: www)

+  Will be used in your base-url instead of placeholder #env#
 ### compare-with-screenshots
 Execute this step after you deploy your changes.

 This step compares the current version of your website with the screenshots taken in the step 'take-screenshots'.

 Parameters:
-* sub-domain: develop, live, ... (default: www)
+* environment: develop, live, ... (default: www)

+  Will be used in your base-url instead of placeholder #env#
 ### analyse-comparison
 Execute this step after you compare the versions.

 Parameter:
-* threshold: This step will fail if the difference between your versions is higher than this value (no default)
-* sub-domain: develop, live, ... (default: www)
+* environment: develop, live, ... (default: www)

+  Will be used in your base-url instead of placeholder #env#

 You can see the screenshots if you click on this step: